History of modern Egypt: Presidential inauguration

 On 6 October 1981, President Sadat was assassinated by Islamic extremists.
 Hosni Mubarak, Vice President since 1975 and an air force commander during the October 1973 war, was elected president later that month.
-He was subsequently confirmed by popular referendum for three more 6-year terms, most recently in September 2005.
+He was subsequently confirmed by popular referendum for three more 6-year terms, his last presidential referendum taking place in September 2005.
 The results of the referendums are however of questionable validity as they, with the exception of the one conducted in September 2005, listed only Mubarak as the sole candidate.

 Mubarak maintained Egypt's commitment to the Camp David peace process, while at the same time re-establishing Egypt's position as an Arab leader.
 Egypt was readmitted to the Arab League in 1989.
 Egypt also has played a moderating role in such international forums as the UN and the Nonaligned Movement.